beshoysabri/coding-task/README.md

 - **Missing input file**: Ensure `measurements_coding_challenge.csv` is in the `data` directory
 - **Docker errors**: Make sure Docker is installed and running
 - **Permission issues**: Ensure the bash scripts have execution permissions (`chmod +x *.sh`)
+- **Write Files Permissions issues**: Please Make Sure the Resulting files are closed on the OS before rerunning the scripts.

 ## License